charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-3-split.md

 * If a feature branch or pull request gets too complicated and should be refactored into simpler pieces:
-    * Squash a set of commits together into a patch
     * Create a new feature branch from the original destination branch
+    * Turn commits into patches, or cherry-pick commits (leaving changes unstaged)
-    * Apply the patch to the new branch
+    * Apply patches or cherry-picks to the feature branch
-    * Use `git add --patch` or `git add --edit` to selectively split out changes
+    * Use `git add --patch` or `git add --edit` to selectively split out changes into separate commits

 * If a commit gets too large, you can rebase your branch, and mark that particular commit to be edited (`git rebase HASH_OF_COMMIT~1`).